brucezztong/ZZTong-Prefabs/README.txt

 A20.6-ZZ013 :
 Added terrain stamps.
 This is a first-time thing for the modlet.
+Added support for Teragon.
+This is also a first-time thing for the modlet.
 Added rwg_tile_residential_cap to finish off the set.
 Added delos_oldwest_01 POI to the oldwest town.
 Yes, Westworld!
 Androids!
 Added some filler POIs: crater_01, based off a TFP crater.